anthonysabbah/alife/README.md

 - Speed - The simulator itself should be fast, and the chosen data store solution (redis) should be able to keep up with it at a reasonable rate.
   - Trying to hit ~20FPS with `MIN_CREATURES=20`, `WORLDSIZE=(1500,1500)` and `DB_UPDATE_INC=1` on a Macbook Air M1 w/ 8GB RAM
     - The simulator is primarily bottlenecked by world state serialization and writes to redis (takes ~50ms so 20FPS).
+- Distributed - Every major component should be able to run on seperate machines (Simulator, DB, Websockets Server, Frontend)

 ## Configuration
 Edit simulator constants in [config.json](./config.json)\*\
 Wouldn't recommend touching [docker-compose.yaml](./docker-compose.yaml) or anything